• Skip to primary navigation

 NOTE: COVID-related restrictions may impact campus tours.
 Consult with the Visitor Services office for current information.

-Berkeley’s Visitor Services team offers free guided walking tours.
+Berkeley’s Visitor Services team offers free guided tours.
 (Spanish and Mandarin language tours are provided on request with 14 days’ notice.)
-In addition, the team offers a limited number of engineering tours that are led by specially trained campus ambassadors.

 If you’re planning to visit campus, we recommend that you look at the resources offered on the Visitor Services website, including directions/parking information and campus maps.
 The Navigating Berkeley web page from the campus Disability Access and Compliance office also provides maps and other resources for getting around the UC Berkeley campus.